Pirito10/SimuladorPlanificacion-SO-UVigo/README.md

 ```

 ## About The Code
-There is no dedicated documentation for this project.
-Refer to [`Presentación.pdf`](docs/Presentación.pdf) for a high-level overview and results, or inspect the code for a deeper understanding of the system and how it works.
+Refer to [`Presentación.pdf`](docs/Presentación.pdf) for a high-level overview of the project and results, or inspect the code for a deeper understanding of the system and how it works.